tronyx/Docker-Nagios/README.md

 ### Configurations

-* Nagios configuration lives in the `/opt/nagios/etc` directory.
+* Nagios configuration is stored in the `/opt/nagios/etc` directory.
-* NagiosGraph configuration lives in the `/opt/nagiosgraph/etc` directory.
+* NagiosGraph configuration is stored in the `/opt/nagiosgraph/etc` directory.
-* NSCA configuration lives in the `/opt/nagiosgraph/etc` directory.
+* NSCA configuration is stored in the `/opt/nagiosgraph/etc` directory.

-### Install
+### Pull the Image

 ```bash
 docker pull tronyx/nagios